 - BlueHost – Cheap, powerful hosting with personal service

 Receiving and sending e-mail

-I have been using Google Apps for about five years, and I would never want to use a different email hosting service.
-Google does an excellent job of filtering SPAM and delivering messages to others without getting lost in their SPAM folder.
+I have used Google Apps for about five years, and I would never want to use a different email hosting service.
+Google filters SPAM from my inbox and delivers my messages to others without getting lost in their SPAM folder.
 It is easy to use, and easy to set up.
 In fact, if you chose to host your own WordPress site on BlueHost, they make setting up Google Apps easy with an easy-to-understand guide.

 3. Spread the word with e-mail marketing and social media